 Some older children like to play paper games like tic-tac-toe and hang man that can be sent back and forth.
-Versions of crossword puzzles, boggle, chess and checkers as well as inventions based on current computer games have been created by children to send to incarcerated parents.
+Versions of crossword puzzles, boggle, chess and checkers as well as inventions based on current computer games have been created by children to send to parents in jail.

 Ask children lots of questions in your letters.
-Ask about school, friends, TV, video games, pets and sports.
+Ask about school, friends, TV, pets and sports.